 If necessary, the ASP interest subsidy loan can also be granted state guarantee.
 The state guarantee is free of charge.
 An agreement on the guarantee must be made in writing during the loan negotiations before the purchase of a home.
 The amount of the loan with a state guarantee may be up to 90 per cent of the purchase price of the home.

-If a state-guaranteed ASP loan is transferred to a new home, the amount of the state-guaranteed loan cannot exceed 85 per cent of the purchase price of the home.
-In this event, the guarantee may be up to 20 per cent of the loan sum.
+If a state-guaranteed ASP loan is transferred to a new home, the amount of the state-guaranteed loan cannot exceed 90 per cent of the purchase price of the home.
+In this event, the guarantee may be up to 25 per cent of the loan sum.
+The maximum loan-to-value ratio that is set by the Finnish Financial Supervisory Authority should also be taken into consideration.

 Apartments bought using the ASP loan must be located in Finland.
 The ASP saver must purchase at least 50 per cent of the condominium shares or stakes or the detached house to be able to utilise the ASP loan.